Tools for Troubleshooting Poor Wireless Performance

 - APs can be gateways or repeaters which can easily be determined by looking in the top right corner of the image that is displayed on the Monitor > Access Points page.
 A solid/hollow green circle denotes a gateway unit, a faded green circle is indicative that the unit is currently running as a repeater.
 This can be very useful when troubleshooting wireless throughput.

 - The Live tools section can be useful when attempting to determine wireless issues.
-The Channel Utilization live tool is particularly useful for troubleshooting connectivity issues.
+The RF Spectrum page is particularly useful for troubleshooting connectivity issues.
 For example, if the utilization is 75%+ it would be worthwhile to survey the other channels and determine if the utilization could be better on one of the other non overlapping channels.

 - There is a historical graph for channel utilization that can be viewed in the same way as the connectivity graph.
 The channel utilization graph can help identify a temporary spikes or consistent saturation of a channel over time.